Diet and cancer: What we know and what we don’t

-The scientists cautioned that the length of follow up of their initial study was possibly too short, or that even the lowest dietary fat levels were simply too high to lower the risk of breast cancer.
+The scientists cautioned that the length of follow up in their initial study was possibly too short to detect an increased risk of cancer, or that even the lowest dietary fat intakes were simply too high to lower the risk.

 For more information on this topic, please check out our guide: